nesi/perf-training/_lessons/python-scatter/04b-openmp.md

    res += computeProperty(arr);
 }
 ```
 With the `parallel` statement we spawn threads.
 The number of threads is set by the environment variable `OMP_NUM_THREADS`, which can be set to anything from 1 to the number of cores on a node, e.g. `export OMP_NUM_THREADS=36`.
 The `for` loop construct specifies what to parallelise.
 As a result the different iterations of the loop can be handled by multiple threads.
-Therefore, each thread gets its own copy of the loop index variable.
+Each thread gets its own copy of the loop index variable.
 Arrays `x` and `y` are shared - each thread has access to the same arrays `x` and `y`.
 Array `arr` is declared as `private` with each thread getting its own copy to prevent race conditions.
 The sum across iterations is stored in `res`, the value of which is collected from all thread.
 This is indicated by the `reduction(+:res)` directive.

+## Exercises

+ 1. Add OpenMP pragma at line indicated by `// ADD OPENMP PRAGMA HERE` in `src/wave.cpp`

+ 2. Measure the speedup vs the number of threads (`OMP_NUM_THREADS` values) using problem size `-nx 256 -ny 256 -nc 1024`